What Is Experiential Marketing, and Why Does it Matter?

 As we’ve said before, marketing is not a one-way street.
 With the technology and platforms currently available to consumers, you can bet that the public is as much a part of your marketing as anything that you cook up.
 Experiential marketing embraces that crowd-source mentality by creating intentional and memorable events that amp up the love between your brand and the people.

-What does genuinely top-shelf experiential marketing look like?
-The following examples are from big brands with big budgets, but you can gather a few significant takeaways to help you plan your small business’s experiential marketing.
+What does genuinely top-shelf experiential marketing look like today?
+The following examples are from big brands with big budgets, but you can gather a few significant takeaways to help you plan your small business’s experiential marketing campaigns.

 Lean Cuisine—a “diet brand”—in 2015 invited women to shift focus away from traditional body image metrics and instead share the things they would prefer to be measured by, like achievements and character traits.
 Wildly inspirational and shareable, this campaign was a mix of understanding the motivations and values of customers and finding a hands-on way to tap into how those customer values fit with the brand’s mission.

-Takeaways: Frame differently.
+Takeaways: Frame issues, concerns, and preconceived notions differently.
 Make customers the focus.
 Challenge the norm.

 2. GE Healthymagination

-Healthymagination is GE Healthcare’s initiative to pursue innovations and technology that make healthcare more accessible and affordable around the world.
-To promote engagement with the health community, GE invited doctors to share their stories live in front of event attendees.
-The fabricated sets where these events were taped recreated real-world places where GE’s products have helped improve healthcare, like a rural African clinic and an urban hospital ER.
+Healthymagination is GE Healthcare’s initiative to pursue innovations and technology that make healthcare more accessible and affordable worldwide.
+GE invited doctors to share their stories live in front of event attendees to promote engagement with the health community.
+The fabricated sets where these events were taped recreated real-world places where GE’s products have helped improve healthcare, like a rural African clinic and an urban hospital emergency room.

 Takeaways: Experiential marketing is for B2B brands too.
 Involve people in a conversation.
-Show how your product is solving problems in the real world through immersive visuals and live storytelling.
+Show how your product solves problems in the real world through immersive visuals and live storytelling.

 3. Google-Zappos Cupcake